Department of Teacher Education

-Students pursuing the EC-4 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
-Students pursuing any of the 4-8 certification options may choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
+*Students pursuing the EC-6 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.

 Secondary EducationStudents pursuing a career in secondary education work toward a major in their area of academic concentration.
 Those planning to teach high school math, for example, would major in math; English teachers major in English, and so on.
 Requirements for a degree in a major with a secondary education option will be different from those for a regular degree in a major.
 Students should consult their major advisors to determine specific requirements.

 LeTourneau offers programs leading to secondary or all-level teacher certification in the state of Texas under four of the options specified by the state.

 - Secondary Option I requires one teaching field (the major) of at least 36 semester hours with a supporting field.
 The choices are English/Language Arts with a supporting field of Reading: Mathematics with a supporting field of Computer Information Systems or Physics: Applied Technology with a supporting field of physical sciences: or History with a supporting field of Spanish.